 - Use background music if you have surplus attention and are distracted (save time, improve cognition)

-- Obscure information to improve conceptual and abstract learning (improve cognition)
+- Make your learning challenging to improve conceptual and abstract learning (improve cognition)

 - Manipulate the cognitive load of information to maintain a moderate level of difficulty (improve memory)